-RDO is a community of people using and deploying OpenStack on Red Hat Enterprise Linux, Fedora and distributions derived from these (such as CentOS, Scientific Linux and others).
-We have documentation to help get started, Mailing_lists where you can connect with other users, and community-supported packages of the most up-to-date OpenStack releases available for download.
+RDO is a community of people using and deploying OpenStack on CentOS, Fedora, and Red Hat Enterprise Linux.
+We have documentation to help get started, mailing lists where you can connect with other users, and community-supported packages of the most up-to-date OpenStack releases available for download.

-If you are looking for enterprise-level support, or information on partner certification, Red Hat also offers Red Hat Enterprise Linux OpenStack Platform.
+If you are looking for enterprise-level support, or information on partner certification, Red Hat also offers Red Hat OpenStack Platform.

 OpenStack relies on the underlying operating system and hypervisor — and what better operating system to build on than the industry's leading enterprise operating system?
 The RDO community is your one-stop community site for all things related to using OpenStack on Red Hat based platforms.